Artist Credit: Kenta Miyakawa

-Each year the American Society of Architectural Illustrators invites professional and student illustrators from around the globe to take part in the Architecture in Perspective competition.
-This international juried competition recognizes the world’s best architectural illustrations.
+The American Society of Architectural Illustrators invites professional and student illustrators from around the globe to take part in its annual Architecture in Perspective (AIP) Competition.
+An international juried competition that recognizes the world’s best architectural illustrations.
 Submitted artworks may be created in any 2D medium including drawings, paintings, renderings, and digital imagery.

-The competition’s top award — the Hugh Ferriss Memorial Prize — is considered one of the highest professional honors for an architectural illustrator.
+The Competition’s top award — the Hugh Ferriss Memorial Prize — is considered one of the highest professional honors in architectural illustration.

-Selected artists will be announced on the website and awards will be given out during the conference.
-All award-winning entries and honorable mentions will be published online and in a commemorative Architecture in Perspective catalog.
+Selected artists will be announced on the website and awards will be presented during the Conference.
+All award-winning entries and honorable mentions will be published online and in a commemorative AIP Catalog.

 Eligibility